 Rutaki School is a Bi-lingual School catering for students from Years 0-6.
-Students learn completely in Cook Island Maori until Year 4 where English then starts to be introduced.
-I was responsible for teaching at the Year 5 - 6 level completely in English and students would cross classes to continue to receive Maori instruction from the School's principal and I would take the Years 3 - 4 for mathematics.
+Students learn completely in Cook Island Maori until Year 4 when English then starts to be introduced.
+I was responsible for teaching at the Year 5 - 6 level completely in English and students would cross classes to continue to receive Maori instruction from the School's principal.
+I would also take the Years 3 & 4 for mathematics.
 The school roll was 102 students during my time there and I was diligent in my responsibility in supporting the principal with the management of 4 classroom teachers, 3 teacher aides, 1 office secretary and a groundsman.

-Implementing Change is a complex process that requires thought and insight from a leader within a school.
+IMPLEMENTING CHANGE is a complex process that requires thought and insight from a leader within a school.
 By helping teachers at Rutaki School to better understand the overarching themes, principles and values of the Cook Islands Curriculum we could focus our efforts in an area we collectively decided would benefit the school, students and anau the most.
 By unpacking the curriculum we were able to begin to develop a common language of learning for our staff, students and in the future, our community.

 SCHOOL COMMUNITY AND RELATIONSHIPS Through a commitment to open dialogue and mutual respect teachers felt listened to and could express their concerns and challenges in their classroom.
 Management could then support them using both resourcing and or human resourcing where we needed to.
 We noticed that by using a more collaborative team approach to improving classroom practice teachers felt a greater sense of support and success in the area of mathematics teaching.